Homodyne nonclassical area as a nonclassicality indicator: Nonclassical area for a single-mode field

 This process can be repeated for all the horizontal strips in the region between $\theta=0$ to $\theta=\pi$.
 Two times the sum of the area spanned by all horizontal strips in the region between $\theta=0$ to $\theta=\pi$ gives the total area of the shaded region.

-In the limit $\Delta \theta \rightarrow 0$, the shaded area of the region between $\theta=0$ to $\theta=2\pi$ is calculated to be
+In the limit, $\Delta \theta \rightarrow 0$, the shaded area of the region between $\theta=0$ to $\theta=2\pi$ is calculated to be

-The minimum value of the quantity inside bracket in equation~(\ref{shaded}) subjected to the constraint given in equation~(\ref{uncertainty}) is a constant for the classical states:
+The minimum value of the quantity inside bracket in (\ref{shaded}) subjected to the constraint given in equation~(\ref{uncertainty}) is a constant for the pure classical state:

 Therefore, the lower bound of the above integral is evaluated by plugging equation~(\ref{min}) in equation~(\ref{shaded}), and is calculated to be $\sqrt{2}\,\pi$.
-This lower bound is a constant for all the pure single-mode classical states of the field.
-Since the value of the quantity inside bracket in equation~(\ref{shaded}) is always greater than $\sqrt{2}$ for the nonclassical states, the area projected by the standard deviation distribution will be always greater than $\sqrt{2}\,\pi$ for all pure single-mode nonclassical states of the field.
-It motivates me to use the equation~(\ref{shaded}) to define the following quantity
+This lower bound is a constant for the pure single-mode classical state of the field except for the classical states which are a probabilistic mixture of states.
+Since the value of the quantity inside bracket in equation~(\ref{shaded}) is always greater than $\sqrt{2}$ for the nonclassical states, the area projected by the standard deviation distribution will always be greater than $\sqrt{2}\,\pi$ for all single-mode nonclassical states of the field.
+Hence, we can use (12) to define a quantity

-in order to characterize the nonclassicality or quantumness of an arbitrary pure single-mode quantum state $\ket{\psi}$.
+to characterize the nonclassicality or quantumness of an arbitrary single-mode quantum state other than the states which are a probabilistic mixture of states.
 The quantity $\sigma\left(\ket{\psi}\right)$ is the effective area projected by the optical tomogram of the single-mode quantum state $\ket{\psi}$ on the optical tomographic plane.
-The difference $\sigma\left(\ket{\psi}\right)-\sqrt{2}\,\pi$ can be taken as a measure of nonclassicality for the pure single-mode states of the electromagnetic field.
-It can be stated that if the projection of the optical tomogram of a particular pure single-mode quantum state occupies an area more than $\sqrt{2}\,\pi$ in the optical tomographic plane, the state is strictly a nonclassical state.
+As mentioned earlier, the effective area $\sigma\left(\ket{\psi}\right)$ has a lower bound for the pure classical state (except for the classical states that are a probabilistic mixture of states), which is $\sqrt{2}\,\pi$.
+Therefore, the difference $\sigma\left(\ket{\psi}\right)-\sqrt{2}\,\pi$ can be taken as an indicator of nonclassicality for the single-mode states of the electromagnetic field.
+If the projection of the optical tomogram of a pure single-mode quantum state occupies an area more than $\sqrt{2}\,\pi$ on the optical tomographic plane, the state is strictly a nonclassical state.
 In other words, a pure single-mode quantum state of light $\ket{\psi}$ is said to be a nonclassical state if the nonclassical area $\sigma \left(\ket{\psi}\right)-\sqrt{2}\,\pi>0$.